2355 Corydon Avenue

 ASSINIBOINE PARK ZOO

 And there’s more to do at the Zoo!
-With over 80 park like acres to explore, the zoo provides visitors with the opportunity to interact with close to 200 animal species from all corners of the globe.
+With over 80 park like acres to explore, the zoo provides visitors with the opportunity to interact with animal species from all corners of the globe.
 Explore Toucan Ridge, an indoor tropical oasis featuring plants and animals from South and Central America.
-Visit the Kinsmen Discovery Centre, a fantastic exhibit featuring amphibians, snakes, fish, bats and curious meerkats.
-The McFeetors Heavy Horse Centre — home to magnificent Percheron horses — connects visitors with Manitoba’s rural and agricultural roots and offers seasonal wagon and sleigh rides.
-In summer, visitors can also explore the Shirley Richardson Butterfly Garden and Australian Walkabout.
+The new Aunt Sally's Farm inspires awe and wonder, featuring goats, pigs, and llamas.
+The McFeetors Heavy Horse Centre — home to magnificent Percheron horses — connects visitors with Manitoba’s rural and agricultural roots.

 2595 Roblin Boulevard